harrisonroufos/CP3407-EXT-GROUP-PROJECT/user_stories/user_story_custom_cleaning_checklist.md

 ## Tasks
 1. Develop UI for custom checklist creation.
 2 days
 2. Implement back end to store this checklist with a customer.
 2 day.
+3. Test and debug.
+1 day.

-Total days estimation - 4 days
+Total days estimation - 5 days
 ---

 ## UI Design